Fritz Henßler

-Fritz Henßler (12 April 1886 - 4 December 1953) was a German Social Democratic politician.
+Fritz Henßler (12 April 1886 – 4 December 1953) was a German Social Democratic politician during the Weimar Republic.
+Removed from office and imprisoned in a concentration camp by Nazi Germany, he returned to politics in West Germany after the end of the Second World War.
+He was the mayor of Dortmund from 1946 to 1953 and a deputy in the Bundestag from 1949 to 1953.

-Henßler was born in Altensteig.
+Early life and political career in Weimar Germany

+Henßler was born in Altensteig in the Black Forest section of the Kingdom of Württemberg and was apprenticed as a printer and typesetter.
 He joined the Social Democratic Party of Germany (SPD) in 1905.
-He became managing editor of the Westfälische Allgemeine Volkszeitung, the Social Democratic party organ in the Westphalia region.
-From 1920 to 1933 Henßler was leader of the SPD branch Dortmund and from 1922 to 1933 chairman of the SPD in the district "Western Westphalia".
-In 1930 he was elected into the Reichstag.
+He became managing editor of the Westfälische Allgemeine Volkszeitung, the Social Democratic party organ in the Westphalia region in 1911.
+From 1920 to 1933, Henßler was leader of the SPD branch in Dortmund and, from 1922 to 1933, chairman of the SPD in western Westphalia.
+In 1924, he was elected to the city council in Dortmund and became its chairman the following year.
+From 1929, he was also a deputy in the provincial parliament of the Province of Westphalia.
+In September 1930, he was elected to the Reichstag from electoral constituency 18 (Westphalia South).

+Persecution and imprisonment

-After the NSDAP came to power, Henßler had to give up his public offices.
+After the Nazi Party came to power in 1933, Henßler was held in "protective custody" for ten weeks and was forced to relinquish all his public offices.
 He was arrested by the Gestapo in 1936 and was sentenced to one year in the prison Steinwache.
 However, instead of being released after one year, Henßler was sent to Sachsenhausen concentration camp in 1937, where he was interned until 1945.
 He survived the Death march to Mecklenburg in April and May 1945.